Beldur/rsvgd/README.md

-# rsvgd
+# rsvgd is a SVG rendering service that is horizontal scalable
-A distributed svg renderer